datalad-handbook/book/docs/usecases/reproducible-paper.rst

 Running the python script will hence print plenty of LaTeX commands to your screen (try it out in the actual manuscript, if you want!).
 This was step number 1 of 4.

-.. findoutmore:: How about figures?
+.. find-out-more:: How about figures?

    To include figures, the figures just need to be saved into a dedicated location (for example a directory ``img/``) and included into the ``.tex`` file with standard ``LaTeX`` syntax.